JuliaGaussianProcesses/TemporalGPs.jl/README.md

 ![](/examples/preliminary-benchmarks.png)

-"naive" timings are with the usual [Stheno.jl](https://github.com/willtebbutt/Stheno.jl/) inference routines, and is the default implementation for GPs. "lgssm" timings are conducted using `ssm` with no additional arguments. "static-lgssm" uses the `TemporalGPs.StaticStorage()` option discussed above.
+"naive" timings are with the usual [Stheno.jl](https://github.com/willtebbutt/Stheno.jl/) inference routines, and is the default implementation for GPs. "lgssm" timings are conducted using `ssm` with no additional arguments. "static-lgssm" uses the `SArray{Float64}` option discussed above.

 Gradient computations use Zygote.
 Custom adjoints have been implemented to achieve this level of performance.